R. M. Fox: Immigratating to Ireland

 During "The Emergency", the Irish Directorate of Military Intelligence was concerned about The Irish Press having Fox, Maire Comerford, Brian O'Neill, Geoffrey Coulter, and Tom Mullins on its staff.
+Fox faced criticism that he was an apologist for Soviet communism by figures like Fr.
+Denis Fahey and other right-wing opponents, while also receiving some critique from the left for his biography of Larkin.

-Fox also commented and published on the state of Irish literature and theatre.
-Reviewing Teresa Deevy in 1948 he comments that while her plays were remarkable they were not frequently staged.
+Fox also commented on and published on the state of Irish literature and theatre.
+In 1948, he reviewed Teresa Deevy and commented that while her plays were remarkable, they were not frequently staged.
 "I ask myself why the work of a modern Irish dramatist of such creative power is not seen more often on the Irish stage."